shanhaiengine/Skywork-R1V/README.md

 ## 1. Introduction

 We introduce Skywork-R1V, a multimodal reasoning model that extends the R1-series text models to visual modalities through a near-lossless transfer method.
 Using a lightweight visual projector, Skywork-R1V enables seamless multimodal adaptation without requiring retraining of either the base language model or vision encoder.
 To enhance visual-text alignment, we developed a hybrid optimization strategy combining Iterative Supervised Fine-Tuning (SFT) with Group Relative Policy Optimization (GRPO), significantly improving cross-modal integration.
 Additionally, we created an adaptive-length Chain-of-Thought distillation approach for generating reasoning data, which dynamically optimizes reasoning chain lengths to improve inference efficiency and prevent overthinking.
-The model achieves state-of-the-art performance on key multimodal reasoning benchmarks, scoring 68.1 on MMMU and 71.0 on MathVista, comparable to leading closed-source models like Gemini 2.0 and Kimi-k1.5.
-It also maintains strong textual reasoning capabilities, achieving impressive scores of 72.6 on AIME and 94.3 on MATH500.
+The model achieves good performance on key multimodal reasoning benchmarks, scoring 69.0 on MMMU and 67.5 on MathVista, comparable to leading closed-source models like Gemini 2.0 and Kimi-k1.5.
+It also maintains strong textual reasoning capabilities, achieving impressive scores of 72.0 on AIME and 94.0 on MATH500.

 ## 2. Model Summary